endeavouros-team/Important-news/avoid.md

 Trying to uninstall packages that *seem* unnecessary may lead to various problems, e.g. unable to boot the system, or some programs behaving incorrectly.

 In other words, do not uninstall any package unless you have thoroughly investigated that the package is not needed by any other program in your system.
-Note that many packages have dependencies which may complicate the investigation.<br>
+Note that many packages have dependencies which may complicate the investigation.

 Useful investigation tools are e.g.
 - `pactree` (<small>package `pacman-contrib`</small>)
 - `pacman`

+As a rule of thumb, don't uninstall a package if you are not sure if it may be needed.

 ## Do not let the package cache fill up the disk